 - Sports equipment.
 It is important to use suitable equipment.
 Footwear, for example, is essential, as it will prevent unnecessary strains.

-To sum up, the most effective way to prevent muscle strains is to do a proper dynamic warm-up before exercising, whatever the nature of the exercise.
+To sum up, the most effective way to prevent muscle strains is to do a proper warm-up before exercising, whatever the nature of the exercise.
 Getting enough rest is vital too, as well as adapting the intensity to your capabilities and eating a balanced diet.

 Treatment of muscle strains